 For the South Carolina Department of Health—another DocuSign CLM customer—replacing manual tasks with cheaper, easier alternatives helped the organization save $2.4 million and eliminate 2.85 million paper documents in the first year.
-By accelerating completion rates and cutting down the time to value by as much as 80%, a modern contract management solution helps drive revenue collection without depleting resources.
+By accelerating completion rates and cutting down the time to value by as much as 80%, healthcare contract management software helps drive revenue collection without depleting resources.

 In the end, finding the right CLM solution helped both organizations prepare for the future state of healthcare and increase revenue without skipping a step.
-Learn more about the benefits that CLM has to offer.
+Learn more about total economic impact and ROI of CLM.

 DocuSign CLM prepares payers for the future of healthcare

-As the adoption rate for value-based care increases within the healthcare industry, it’s up to insurance providers to solve for the practical consequences of increasingly complex agreement workflows.
+As the adoption of value-based contracts continues to increase, it’s up to healthcare insurance providers to solve for the practical consequences of increasingly complex agreement workflows.
 DocuSign CLM helps ease the transition for health insurance providers by automating the most labor- and cost-intensive aspects of the healthcare payment process.